sansyrox/kasper_music_player/README.md

 # kasper_music_player
 ---
 (previously known as youtube_cli_flask)
->An app that would allow "music.youtube.com" to work in India
+>An app that would allow "music.youtube.com" to work in India and other restricted countries

 NOTE (For the NWoC participants): If you guys find any issue that is not already created, create an issue in the repo and I'll add the difficulty labels accordingly.